Learning to talk, like learning to walk, doesn't always go smoothly.

 A Speech and Language Therapist will be able to advise if your child needs therapy and can help you and your child make sense of what's happening.
 While lots of young children will grow out of stammering, it can still be hard for you and your child, and therapy can help.

 It's not easy to tell whether your child is going through a temporary stage of stammering or whether the stammering might continue.
-'Red flags', suggesting stammering might continue, include:
+Signs that suggest the stammering may continue and your child would benefit from some help include:

 - Your child is aged between 2 and 3-and-a-half and the stammering continues for more than a few months and becomes more noticeable.